apache/hudi/docs/incremental_processing.md

       exist first time around.
 If exists, expected to be a hoodie dataset)
   * --target-table
-      name of the target table in Hive
+      name of the target table in Hive --transformer-class
+      subclass of com.uber.hoodie.utilities.transform.Transformer.
+UDF to
+      transform raw source dataset to a target dataset (conforming to target schema) before writing.
+Default : Not set.
+E:g - com.uber.hoodie.utilities.transform.SqlQueryBasedTransformer (which
+      allows a SQL query template to be passed as a transformation function)
 ```